jhumelsine/jhumelsine.github.io/_posts/2024-07-22-yuri-evaluator.md

 I've been thinking about my recursion-based recreation implementation, and I'm pretty sure that it has a mistake.
 For now, I don't care.
 I will describe flaw, but I won't correct the code.

 I'm near 100% sure that the addition and multiplication code will evaluate right-to-left rather than left-to-right.
-None of the test cases fail.
+None of the test cases failed.
 And to be on the safe side, I added these additional tests with multiple additions and multiplications in the same expression to confirm this:
 ```java
     @Test
     public void evaluate_handlesMultipleAdditionAndMultiplications() throws Exception {